 Q15(a).
 Please provide any supporting documents under Mitigation Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q15(b).

-Q15(b).
 Please provide any supporting documents under Mitigation Action #2.
 Max upload of five (5) files only.: (Did not answer) Q15(c).
 Please provide any supporting documents under Mitigation Action #2.
 Max upload of five (5) files only.: (Did not answer) Q15(d).
 Please provide any supporting documents under Mitigation Action #2.
 Max upload of five (5) files only.: (Did not answer) Q15(e).
 Please provide any supporting documents under Mitigation Action #2.
 Max upload of five (5) files only.: (Did not answer) Q16.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #2?
 Please select all that apply.
 Skipped due to logic Q17.
 What resources could assist you in advancing this action?
 Skipped due to logic Q18.
 Describe the progress your local/tribal government has made related to Mitigation Action #3.
 Please select all that apply.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.

-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).

 Q19.
 Provide a brief description of the work you are advancing related to Mitigation Action #3.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.

-Community Energy Strategic Plan adopted 2015, solar as key theme Renewable Energy Action Plan adopted 2014, led to policies requiring renewable energy as part of project proposals, ESCOs, ongoing funding for review of facilities for possible renewable energy installations.
-GoSolar Florida program developed streamlined solar plans design system for local gov'ts, outreach/education to local gov'ts, residents, businesses.
-Funded by DOE SunShot Initiative Rooftop Solar Challenge Solar co-op programs 2019-2022 with Solar United Neighbors.
-SolSmart Bronze-level designation in 2018.
-LEED requirement for new County facilities.
-Policy requiring solar on new facilities.
-PACE program incl. solar adopted 2016.
-100% clean energy goal, reached via participation in FPL SolarTogether program.
-11 solar projects on County facilities completed, with 3 more pending.
-Education/outreach: maintenance of GoSolar Florida pages, solar coops, PACE webpage
+Collaborating & supporting partners pursuing solar opportunities within the community through Solar United Neighbors (SUN) & the Solar Energy Loan Fund (SELF) programs, budgeted for Fiscal Year 2024. •The Community Energy Strategic Plan was adopted in 2015, solar being the key theme. •The Renewable Energy Action Plan adopted in 2014, led to policies requiring renewable energy as part of project proposals, Energy Service Companies (ESCOs), & ongoing funding for review of facilities for possible renewable energy installations. •GoSolar Florida program developed a streamlined solar plans design system for local gov'ts, outreach/education to local gov'ts, residents, & businesses.
+Funded by the Department of Energy (DOE) SunShot Initiative Rooftop Solar Challenge. •SolSmart Bronze-level designation in 2018. •LEED requirement for new County facilities. •Policy requiring solar on new facilities. •Property Assessed Clean Energy (PACE) Program incl. solar, adopted in 2016. •100% clean energy goal, reached via participation in FPL SolarTogether program for general fund facilities. •County projects include rooftop installations, solar parking canopies and will soon include a covered basketball court.
+With 14 projects completed to date, Broward County has achieved an installed solar capacity of 3.1 Megawatts (MW). •Education/outreach: maintenance of GoSolar Florida pages, solar coops, PACE webpage, Resilience Broward.org.